Prostate Cancer Specialist in Marietta, GA

 The most common type of prostate cancer is adenocarcinoma, which is cancer that starts in the gland cells.
-There are other, more rare types of prostate cancer such as small cell carcinoma, sarcomas, and neuroendocrine tumors, but most of the time a prostate cancer patient suffers from adenocarcinoma.
+There are other, more rare types of prostate cancer such as small cell carcinoma, sarcomas, and neuroendocrine tumors, but most of the time a prostate cancer patient is diagnosed with adenocarcinoma.

 Prostate cancer is the most common non-skin cancer in men.
 Approximately 1 in 6 men will be diagnosed with prostate cancer in the U.S. Luckily, 5-year survival of prostate cancer is up to over 99% and deaths have reduced greatly due to overall awareness and advancements in treatment.